mobarski/morty/README.md

 WARNING: this may change

 Loops are counted up.
 In every loop "break" and "continue" can be used.
+Minimum number of loop executions is zero.

 Counted loops:
 ```forth